-We’ve covered home fragrances to help zen our ‘home offices’ in the form of candles and diffusers, but what about perfumes and aftershaves themselves, and how exactly do they affect our mood…
+We’ve covered home fragrances to help zen our ‘home offices’ in the form of candles and diffusers, but what about perfumes and aftershaves themselves, and how fragrance changes your mood…

 According to research, fragrance can move us in many different ways.
 From taking us back to bittersweet memories to relaxing us down and boosting our energy.

 The part of our brain that processes smell also stores our memories.
 So when a scent comes wafting our way that is stored and linked to a memory, that memory is re-triggered.
 In one way, these scent-evoked memories can also affect our mood; whether it’s a cacophony of happy times that lift our spirits, or the bittersweet recollection of missed ones that bring a tear to our eyes.

 Memory and olfactory cognition aside, selecting the right ingredients can effectively alter your mood, too.
 From lifting, energising, boosting productivity and calming, research shows a strong relationship between scent and our mood.

 Cinnamon – A ‘spicy’ note that brings feelings of warmth, cosiness and utter relaxation, cinnamon is often used to stimulate energy and focus, relieving feelings of fatigue.
 This satisfying note will give you that well-deserved energy boost whilst also offering a pleasant reminder of warm memories.

 Jasmine – Sitting firmly within the floral family, jasmine is a comforting scent that promotes rest (and can also be sleep-inducing), meaning it’s an ideal option to calm whilst we traverse through these uncertain times.

 Bergamot – Shown to reduce stress and promote relaxation, bergamot can help reduce negative emotions by lifting your mood and fatigue, leaving you feeling awake and refreshed – perfect for those ‘down days’.